teddylfwu/AAAI21-Virtual-Conference/doc/aaai-2021-practice/deployment_aws.md

 Now you have finished the setup of AWS.
 You need to add the content to S3 bucket.
 We find it really convenient to synchronize the website with the github repo through ``github action``.

-What's more, it need a additional computer to be the 'communicator' between github and AWS.
-Since it will be fully controlled by others, we recommend to create a ec2 instance in AWS (the cheapest one is ok).
+What's more, it needs an additional computer to be the 'communicator' between github and AWS.
+Since it will be fully controlled by others, we recommend creating an ec2 instance in AWS (the cheapest one is ok).
 You need to write down the ssh public key and private key.

 This repository comes with an action to build and deploy this repository automatically.
 To set it up, do the following: